-Peynaud wrote numerous wine books as well as around 300 treatises on all aspects of winemaking.
-He had a great talent for passing on his knowledge in an understandable and captivating way.
-Equally important, he found the ability to taste properly and became an absolute specialist.
-Subjectivity and objectivity in a wine evaluation are always the subject of heated debate, with the latter often being doubted.
-In his book "The High School for Wine Connoisseurs", first published in 1985, he remarked: "The paradox of tasting is the fact that it wants to be an objective procedure, but works with subjective means in the sense that they are related to the object under study.
+Peynaud wrote numerous wine books as well as around 300 treatises on winemaking.
+He had a great talent for passing on his knowledge in an understandable and captivating manner.
+He also considered the ability to taste correctly to be equally important and became an absolute specialist.
+Subjectivity and objectivity in a wine evaluation are always the subject of heated debates, the latter often being doubted.
+In this regard, he remarked in his book "Die hohe Schule für Weinkenner" (The High School for Wine Connoisseurs), which was first published in 1985: "The paradox of tasting is the fact that it wants to be an objective procedure, but works with subjective means in the sense that these have a relationship to the object being examined.

 The wine is the object, the taster the subject.
 The human senses are used as measuring instruments.
-It is possible to establish rules for their proper functioning, increase their precision, eliminate sources of error, but the taster is not only the executor, but also the interpreter and judge.
-The taster must be cool and precise in his taste analysis, strict in his conclusions, but committed in his judgement" Peynaud considered the right tasting skills to be as essential for optimal winemaking as a thorough knowledge of oenology.
-By the way, Peynaud was a strict opponent of decanting for the purpose of oxygen contact, which he even found negative.
-See also under wine address.
+Rules can be laid down for their proper functioning, their precision increased, sources of error eliminated, but the taster is not only the executor, but also the interpreter and judge.
+The taster must be cool and precise in his taste analysis, rigorous in his conclusions but committed in his judgement."
+Peynaud considered proper wine tasting skills as essential to optimal winemaking as a thorough knowledge of oenology.
+Incidentally, Peynaud was a strict opponent of decanting for the purpose of oxygen contact, which he even found negative.
+See also under wine speech.